OVYA/stobs-pdf-converter/README.md

 * save the file __the file will be saved with extension _recto_verso_ok.pdf in original folder file__

-# Environement de developpement
+# Development environment

-## installation de la lib go-gtk
+## installation of go-gtk lib

 * go get github.com/mattn/go-gtk/gtk
 __installation des dependances__
 * apt-get install libgtk2.0-dev libglib2.0-dev libgtksourceview2.0-dev
+you can follow instruction on the github project page at https://github.com/mattn/go-gtk